imresearchinstitute/imresearchinstitute.github.io/README.md

 TextGen - generate grammatical phrases from language database.
 Currently porting to Python.

-Gil (Kilgore) - Natural Language Processing (NLP), liguistic expression parsing and contextual matching.
+Kilgore - Natural Language Processing (NLP), liguistic expression parsing and contextual matching.
 Currently porting to Python, Javascript.

 Mathematics - Algorithms and analysis of prime and twin prime number distribution at given points, within an infinite sequence.